-As of March 31, 2021 and June 30, 2020, we have cash and cash equivalents totaling \$19.4 million and \$0.8 million, respectively, and funds held for clients of \$823.1 million and \$614.1 million, respectively.
+As of June 30, 2020, we have cash and cash equivalents totaling \$0.8 million and funds held for clients of \$614.1 million.
 We deposit our cash and cash equivalents and significant portions of our funds held for clients in demand deposit accounts with various financial institutions.
 We invest funds held for clients in debt-security investments classified as available-for-sale consisting of U.S. Treasury Notes, direct obligations of U.S. government agencies such as the Federal Home Loan Bank, the Federal National Mortgage Association and the Federal Farm Credit Bank, high grade corporate bonds, FDIC insured certificates of deposit, and other short-term and long-term investments.

 Our cash and cash equivalents and funds held for clients are subject to market risk due to changes in interest rates.
 A decline in interest rates would decrease our interest income earned.
 Additionally, an increase in interest rates may cause the market value of our investments in fixed-rate available-for-sale securities to decline.
 We may incur losses on our fixed-rate available-for-sale securities if we are forced to sell some or all of these securities at lower market values.
 However, as a result of us classifying all marketable securities as available-for-sale, no gains or losses are recognized due to changes in interest rates until such securities are sold or decreases in fair value are deemed to be other-than-temporary.
 We have not recorded any other-than-temporary impairment losses to date.
-A 100-basis point change in interest rates would have had an immaterial effect on the market value of our available-for-sale securities as of March 31, 2021 and June 30, 2020.
+A 100-basis point change in interest rates would have had an immaterial effect on the market value of our available-for-sale securities as of June 30, 2020.

 We are also exposed to changing Eurodollar-based interest rates.
 Interest rate risk is highly sensitive due to many factors, including E.U. and U.S. monetary and tax policies, U.S. and international economic factors and other factors beyond our control.
-Our New Credit Facility and the New Loans carry interest at LIBOR, as administered by the Intercontinental Exchange ("CE") Benchmark Administration for deposits in dollar, plus the applicable margin.
+Our Revolving Credit Facility and Term Loan carry interest at LIBOR, as administered by the Intercontinental Exchange ("CE") Benchmark Administration for deposits in dollar, plus the applicable margin.
+The applicable margin is initially 3.25% per annum in the case of the Revolving Credit Facility and Term Loan.

-At March 31, 2021, we had total outstanding debt of \$18.9 million, \$24.9 million and \$0.4 million under our Headquarters Loan, 2019 Term Loan and 2019 Revolving Credit Facility, respectively.
-At June 30, 2020, we had total outstanding debt of \$19.5 million and \$5.0 million under our Headquarters Loan and 2019 Revolving Credit Facility, respectively.
+At June 30, 2020, we had total outstanding debt of \$19.5 million and \$5.0 million under our Headquarters Loan and Revolving Credit Facility, respectively.
 Based on the amounts outstanding, a 100-basis point increase or decrease in market interest rates over a twelve-month period would result in an immaterial change to interest expense.